At Northwest Nuclear Laboratories we receive a lot of questions. This page covers most of the common ones.

 how much is tuition?

 Currently we do not charge tuition, though this may change in the future.
 This is an entirely philanthropic endeavor funded entirely by our sponsors.
-Please consider donating to Northwest Nuclear Laboratories by clicking on the DONATE button on the top of this page.
+Please consider donating to Northwest Nuclear Laboratories by clicking on the DONATE button on the top of this page if you believe your child is receiving real value for their participation.
+This will enable us to enhance the experience.
+We are a 501-C-3 corporation.

 does THE NRC know about this?

 Yes.
-The NRC, Federal Way City Council, DSHS, and the Washington State Office of Radiation Protection, are aware that we have a nuclear reactor.
+The NRC, City of Federal Way, DSHS, and the Washington State Office of Radiation Protection as well as Washington State are fully aware that we have a nuclear reactor.
 Representatives of the Office of Radiation Protection evaluated the facility in 2010 and thoroughly investigated the reactor.
 Not only did they not find any safety or regulatory issues, they were so impressed by our students that they came back and gave a lecture on becoming health physicists.

 what about radiation?